-The rising edge of CONV starts a conversion, but subsequent rising edges at CONV are ignored by the LTC1403/ LTC1403A until the following 16 SCK rising edges have occurred and track mode starts again.
-It is also necessary to have a minimum of 17 rising edges of the clock input SCK between rising edges of CONV for SDO to go to the Hi-Z state and to prepare the internal ADC logic for the next conversion.
-But to obtain maximum conversion speed, it is necessary to allow one more clock period between conversions to allow 39ns of acquisition time for the internal ADC sample-and-hold circuit.
-With 17 clock periods per conversion, the maximum conversion rate is limited to 2.8Msps to allow 39ns for acquisition time.
+The rising edge of CONV starts a conversion, but subsequent rising edges at CONV are ignored by the LTC1403/ LTC1403A until the following 16 SCK rising edges have occurred.
+It is necessary to have a minimum of 16 rising edges of the clock input SCK between rising edges of CONV.
+But to obtain maximum conversion speed, it is necessary to allow two more clock periods between conversions to allow 39ns of acquisition time for the internal ADC sampleand-hold circuit.
+With 16 clock periods per conversion, the maximum conversion rate is limited to 2.8Msps to allow 39ns for acquisition time.
 In either case, the output data stream comes out within the first 16 clock periods to ensure compatibility with processor serial ports.
 The duty cycle of CONV can be arbitrarily chosen to be used as a frame sync signal for the processor serial port.
 A simple approach to generate CONV is to create a pulse that is one SCK wide to drive the LTC1403/LTC1403A and then buffer this signal with the appropriate number of inverters to ensure the correct delay driving the frame sync input of the processor serial port.
 It is good practice to drive the LTC1403/LTC1403A CONV input first to avoid digital noise interference during the sample-to-hold transition triggered by CONV at the start of conversion.
 It is also good practice to keep the width of the low portion of the CONV signal greater than 15ns to avoid introducing glitches in the front end of the ADC just before the sample-and-hold goes into hold mode at the rising edge of CONV.